cea-hpc/modules/doc/source/module.rst

  after *modulefiles* being loaded when :subcmd:`unload`, :subcmd:`is-loaded` or :subcmd:`info-loaded` actions are run over these names.

+ Starting version 4.7 of Modules, :envvar:`MODULES_LMALTNAME` is also used on :subcmd:`list` sub-command to report the symbolic versions associated with the loaded modules.

  .. only:: html

     .. versionadded:: 4.2